ssardina-research/cfond-asp/README.md

 2024-01-12 14:45:31 nitin __main__[192070] INFO Time(s) taken:0.032270914001856
 ```

-This will first translate Clingo output to a readable controller format (see the file `solution.out` in the output directory), and then check the controller found is indeed strong-cyclic.
+This will first translate Clingo output to a readable controller format (see the file `controller.out` in the output directory), and then check the controller found is indeed strong-cyclic.

 Verification result will be saved in file `verify.out`.